-In Minneapolis, the temperature typically varies from 9°F to 83°F over the course of the year, and is rarely below -11°F or above 92°F.
+In Minneapolis, the summers are long, warm, and wet; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 9°F to 83°F and is rarely below -11°F or above 92°F.

 The warm season lasts for 3.9 months, from May 21 to September 18, with an average daily high temperature above 71°F. The hottest day of the year is July 18, with an average high of 83°F and low of 65°F.

 The cold season lasts for 3.3 months, from November 26 to March 5, with an average daily high temperature below 36°F. The coldest day of the year is January 22, with an average low of 9°F and high of 24°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Minneapolis, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.